razor-x/blobpack/README.md

 _GitHub Actions should already be configured: this section is for reference only._

-The following environment variables must be set on [GitHub Actions]:
+The following repository secrets must be set on [GitHub Actions]:

 - `NPM_TOKEN`: npm token for installing and publishing packages.